Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Background

 \subsection{Neuromorphic Architecture}

-Neuromorphic architectures ~\cite{markovic2020physics} are designed to replicate the neural structures and functionalities of the biological brain, offering an alternative to traditional von Neumann computing systems ~\cite{aspray1990john}.
-These architectures integrate memory and processing units, enabling massive parallel processing ~\cite{nassi2009parallel} and event-driven computation ~\cite{hwang2000predictive} .By modeling neurons and synapses that communicate via discrete spikes or events, neuromorphic systems can process data asynchronously, reducing power consumption and latency ~\cite{liu2021low}.
-Hardware implementations like IBM's TrueNorth ~\cite{akopyan2015truenorth} and Intel's Loihi~\cite{davies2018loihi} demonstrate the potential for scalable, energy-efficient architectures capable of performing complex tasks with a structure that closely resembles biological neural networks.
+Neuromorphic architectures ~\cite{markovic2020physics} are designed to mimic the neural structures and functionalities of the biological brain, offering an alternative to the traditional von Neumann computing systems ~\cite{aspray1990john}.
+These architectures integrate memory and processing units, enabling massive parallel processing ~\cite{nassi2009parallel} and event driven computation ~\cite{hwang2000predictive}.
+By modeling neurons and synapses that communicate via discrete spikes or events ~\cite{liu2021low}, neuromorphic systems can process data asynchronously, reducing power consumption and latency.
+Hardware implementations like IBM's TrueNorth ~\cite{akopyan2015truenorth} and Intel's Loihi ~\cite{davies2018loihi} demonstrate the potential for scalable, energy efficient architectures capable of performing complex tasks with a structure resembling biological neural networks.

-SNNs are a core component of neuromorphic systems offering a distinct approach compared to traditional ANNs.
-In SNNs, neurons operate by accumulating charge over time, firing only when a threshold is reached, thereby producing discrete spikes.
-This introduces a temporal dimension to information processing, as the timing of these spikes encodes key information.
-SNN models range from basic integrate-and-fire neurons ~\cite{auge2021survey}, where spikes are triggered by charge accumulation, to more complex, biologically realistic models like the Hodgkin-Huxley model, which captures finer details of neuronal dynamics.
-This spike-based communication not only mirrors biological neurons but also enables asynchronous data flow, making SNNs particularly suitable for neuromorphic hardware that thrives on event-driven processing.
-The inclusion of temporal dynamics and synaptic weights in SNNs allows for a more adaptable learning process, which is essential for tasks requiring real-time decision-making and low-latency responses ~\cite{schuman2022opportunities}.
+SNNs constitute the foundational architecture of neuromorphic systems, operating through a mechanism where neurons accumulate membrane potential over time and generate discrete spike events upon reaching a threshold potential.
+This temporal encoding paradigm fundamentally differentiates SNNs from traditional neural networks, as information is encoded in both spike timing and frequency.
+The computational models of SNNs span from elementary integrate-and-fire neurons ~\cite{auge2021survey} to sophisticated biologically inspired implementations such as the Hodgkin Huxley model, which incorporates detailed ionic conductance dynamics.
+The event driven nature of spike-based computation intrinsically aligned with neuromorphic hardware architectures, enabling efficient asynchronous processing.
+This integration of temporal dynamics and synaptic plasticity in SNNs facilitates adaptive learning mechanisms particularly suited for applications demanding real time processing and minimal latency ~\cite{schuman2022opportunities}.